 Because lymph fluid moves slowly without aid of its own pump, inactivity can seriously restrict its flow.
 Muscular contraction through exercise and deep breathing is the primary means by which our lymph circulates, but lymphatic massage and drainage provide another helpful option.

 In Europe, patients often receive a special massage called lymph therapy or lymph drainage before undergoing surgery.
 This method of treatment was made popular in the US by the Danish doctor, Dr. Emil Vodder, as an effective treatment for lymphedema.
 Practitioners believe that it significantly improves healing by readying the system for recovery.
 For more information, visit Dr. Vodder’s educational website.

 On an everyday basis, regular lymph massage (particularly around the abdomen, axillary nodes, and breast) can be great preventive health maintenance.
 There are many ways to practice lymph massage, and I recommend that you visit a certified massage therapist to learn more.

-- A regular nutritional detox and colon cleanse, supported by liver enzymes, will ease your liver and kidney burden, which in turn will decrease pressure on your spleen.
+- Consider a regular nutritional detox and colon cleanse.
+This kind of cleanse, supported by liver enzymes, will ease your liver and kidney burden, which in turn will decrease pressure on your spleen.
 Even a two week Quick-Cleanse can do wonders.